intel/ipmctl/README.md

 # ipmctl

-ipmctl is a utility for configuring and managing Intel Optane DC persistent memory modules (DCPMM).
+ipmctl is a utility for configuring and managing Intel&#174; Optane&#8482; Persistent Memory modules (PMem).

 It supports functionality to:
-* Discover DCPMMs on the platform.
+* Discover PMems on the platform.
 * Provision the platform memory configuration.
-* View and update the firmware on DCPMMs.
+* View and update the firmware on PMems.
-* Configure data-at-rest security on DCPMMs.
+* Configure data-at-rest security on PMems.
-* Track health and performance of DCPMMs.
+* Track health and performance of PMems.
-* Debug and troubleshoot DCPMMs.
+* Debug and troubleshoot PMems.

 ipmctl refers to the following interface components:

-* libipmctl: An Application Programming Interface (API) library for managing DCPMMs.
+* libipmctl: An Application Programming Interface (API) library for managing PMems.
-* ipmctl: A Command Line Interface (CLI) application for configuring and managing DCPMMs from the command line.
+* ipmctl: A Command Line Interface (CLI) application for configuring and managing PMems from the command line.

 ## Workarounds
 When using 02.00.00.x versions of ipmctl software to update or downgrade firmware on Intel® Optane™ PMem 100 Series modules, please use the “-lpmb” CLI option (use DDRT Large Payload transfer).
 Otherwise the operation may take significantly longer than it normally would.